 Critics Consensus: Valor's attempt to highlight an often overlooked segment of the armed services is undercut by a badly judged blend of military action and melodrama.

 Critics Consensus: Bright tries to blend fantasy, hard-hitting cop drama, and social commentary -- and ends up falling painfully short of the mark on all three fronts.

-Set in an alternate present-day where humans, orcs, elves and fairies have been coexisting since the beginning of time, this...
+In an alternate present day, humans, orcs, elves and fairies have been coexisting since the beginning of time.
+Two police...
 [More]

 Critics Consensus: Wisdom of the Crowd wastes a talented cast on a formulaic procedural crime drama that wavers between modest returns and unintentional laughs.